MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/advanced-collaboration-analytics.md

 The **Inactive teams** card shows inactive teams whose connected workloads are also inactive.
 It shows you how many teams in your organization have been inactive for the last 30 or 60 days.
 You can hover over each bar to see the exact counts for the specific day.

 Note that you can set inactive teams to expire automatically by using [expiration policies for Microsoft 365 groups](/microsoft-365/solutions/microsoft-365-groups-expiration-policy).
+You can also [archive or delete a team in the Teams admin center](archive-or-delete-a-team.md).

 :::image type="content" source="media/inactive-teams.png" alt-text="Screenshot that shows details of teams that are inactive." lightbox="media/inactive-teams.png":::